di-unipi-socc/FogMon/README.md

 docker build --tag server . -f server.Dockerfile
 ```

+The tool can be compiled outside docker (is not advised) as follow:

 install sqlite3 for development

 install libstdc++ for static linking

+install libserialport

 install sigar:
 https://github.com/hyperic/sigar